 How are you going to achieve your goal?

-Your business reviews should be more than simply sharing data and having a chat about next steps.
+Your Quarterly Business Reviews should be more than simply sharing data and having a chat about next steps.
 Demonstrating you are completing your contracted work is the baseline that you should be achieving day-to-day.

 Create a step-by-step plan of what you are going to go through and set clear boundaries with colleagues who will be present as to how this will be executed.
 And stick to it!